ConnorBulmer/ai-auto-alt-text/README.md

-# Auto Alt Text Generator
+# AI Auto Alt Text Generator

 Automatically generates alt text and image titles for uploaded images in WordPress using OpenAI’s GPT‑4o mini vision model.
 Improves accessibility and SEO with no manual effort.